INCENTIVE CARDS PROCEDURE

 1. University Employee

 The IRS considers incentive cards to be tax reportable as compensation when issued or awarded to the recipient, regardless of value.
 The value of the incentive cards will be included on the employee’s annual W-2 in taxable income.
 (Note – this may not apply if the employee is participating in research dissimilar to their normal job functions or do not meet the $600 threshold).
-It is the person accountable’s duty to make the employee aware of the tax implications of the incentive.
+It is the duty of the person accountable to make the employee aware of the tax implications of the incentive.

 For subjects or individuals who receive incentive cards over $600 on a single or cumulative basis during a single calendar year, the total of the cards will be reported to the IRS via Form 1099.
-The subject’s name, address, social security number, date of payment, and payment amount must be sent to University Disbursements, ASB, 108 Perimeter Rd. no later than January 15th of the subsequent calendar year.
+The subject’s name, address, social security number, date of payment, and payment amount must be hand-delivered to Procurement & Business Services, 391 College Ave, Suite 203, Clemson, SC 29631 no later than January 15th of the subsequent calendar year.
 All personal identifying information should be kept secure and should not be emailed or sent via interoffice mail.

 Responsible personnel holding more than one card must perform physical inventory on cards yet to be distributed, at least on a weekly basis.
 Incentive cards remaining after ninety (90) days must continue to be inventoried on a weekly basis.
 Inventory must be performed by someone other than the person accountable but in the presence of the person accountable.
 Both employees must sign off on the inventory log each month and maintain the record for auditing purposes.
 Any discrepancies must be reported immediately to the appropriate Business Officer.